Enhance mental health and well-being in your community. Learn techniques and skills to help people solve problems.

 Research interests: developmental disability issues, particularly pertaining to Fetal Alcohol Spectrum Disorder (FASD).
 I employ mixed methods or purely qualitative approaches to study various aspects of developmental disabilities.
 Presently, I am interested in three programs of research: (1) the professional training of care providers and their knowledge, attitudes, and self-efficacy working with individuals who have developmental disabilities/FASD; (2) family adaptation to childhood disability; and (3) social constructions of popular culture narratives regarding alcohol use during pregnancy and their implications for health promotion and FASD prevention

-The following faculty members are able to supervise Thesis in the Masters Graduate Program.
+The following faculty members are able to supervise Theses in the Masters Graduate Program.